gurkhangura/SMB_Security_Audit_Lab/README.md

-# SMB_Security_Audit
-# Internal Network Security Audit: SMB Vulnerability Assessment
+# SMB Security Audit Lab

 Conducted an internal network security assessment within a virtualized lab environment to identify and exploit Server Message Block (SMB) vulnerabilities.
 This project demonstrates practical proficiency in network enumeration, credential attacks, and post-exploitation techniques using Kali Linux.